onflow/FlowCreditMarket/TidalMilestones.md

 - ✅ Frontend connects to Flow wallet, allows a user to create and view the details of at least one Tide.
 It will support a single collateral type (a crypto, not a stable), and a single investment type (i.e. yield token).
 - 👌 Multiple Tides per account.
 - ✅ Frontend provides accurate details about the Tide, compiled using event data. (i.e. a backend).
 For this milestone, the details can be minimal (i.e. number of trades), just to show that we are tracking on-chain events.
-- ✅ Frontend constructs a transaction that "glues together" TidalProtocol with DefiBlocks to create the Tide.
+- ✅ Frontend constructs a transaction that "glues together" TidalProtocol with DefiActions to create the Tide.
 Signed and submitted by Flow Wallet.
 - ✅ Frontend adds the initial collateral tokens to the position during setup and triggers a rebalance to kick off the initial purchase of yield tokens.
 - 👌 Frontend allows deposit/withdrawal to adjust the size of a Tide.